Emelia Christine Schaub: Honors

 Emelia Schaub was elected to the Michigan Women's Hall of Fame in 1990 and was named a champion of justice of the state bar of Michigan the following year.
+A park and lake access point, Emelia's Landing or Emelia's Dock, bears her name.
+A six-ton granite boulder outside the county building in Leland also bears her name.

-A 6-ton granite boulder outside the county building in Leland bears her name.
+The Emelia C. Schaub Pioneer Award was established in 2021 in her honor.